-All scaffolding that is elevated 10 feet or more must be equipped with a safety railing.
-All scaffolds must be equipped with a toeboard to eliminate the possibility that tools or debris will be kicked or pushed onto people below.
-A scaffold must be designed to support four times the weight of the workers and the materials resting on it.
-Scaffolding components that are not designed to be compatible should not be mixed.

-Inspect all scaffolding each day before using it.
-Never use damaged or defective equipment and avoid rusted parts since their strength is unknown.
-When erecting scaffolding, provide adequate sills for the scaffold posts and use base plates.
+- All scaffolding that is elevated 10 feet or more must be equipped with a safety railing. - All scaffolds must be equipped with a toe board to eliminate the possibility that tools or debris will be kicked or pushed onto people below. - A scaffold must be designed to support four times the weight of the workers and the materials resting on it. - Scaffolding components that are not designed to be compatible should be mixed. - Never use damaged or defective equipment and avoid rusted parts since their strength is unknown. - When erecting scaffolding, provide adequate sills for the scaffold posts and use base plates.
 Use adjusting screws, not blocks, when on an uneven grade.
 Make sure to plumb and level scaffolding and do not force end braces when constructing the scaffolding.